Decay rates for stabilization of linear continuous-time systems with random switching: Main result

-Recall that the main motivation for Theorem \ref{MainTheoApp} comes from the stabilizability of persistently excited systems \eqref{IntroPESyst} under linear feedback laws.
 It was proved in \cite[Proposition 4.5]{Chitour2010Stabilization} that there are (two dimensional) controllable systems for which the achievable decay rates under persistently exciting signals through linear feedback laws are bounded below, even when we consider only persistently exciting signals $\alpha$ taking values in $\{0, 1\}$ instead of $[0, 1]$.
-Theorem \ref{MainTheoApp} implies that, in the probabilistic setting defined above, one can get arbitrarily large (almost sure) decay rates for the generalization \eqref{MainSystAugm} of system \eqref{IntroPESyst}, which is in contrast to the situation for persistently excited systems.
+Corollary \ref{CoroToMainTheo} shows that, in the probabilistic setting defined above, one can get arbitrarily large (almost sure) decay rates for \eqref{IntroPESyst}, which is in contrast to the situation for persistently excited systems.
 An explanation for this fact is that the probability of having a signal $\alpha$ with very fast switching for an infinitely long time, such as the signals used in the proof of \cite[Proposition 4.5]{Chitour2010Stabilization}, is zero, and hence such signals do not interfere with the behavior of the (random) maximal Lyapunov exponent.